 So many countries packed together nice and tight; so many languages, cultures, and so much history merely hours away from each other.
-It’s what every traveler thinks about visiting, but it’s also what every foodie has wet dreams about.
+It’s what every traveller thinks about visiting, but it’s also what every foodie has wet dreams about.

 Each region of Europe has food to offer that distinguishes it from the rest.
 So unique is the food and so varied the ingredients that as you move around from one country to another, nay one part of the country to another, you find a distinct change in cooking techniques and of course tastes.

-The Swiss do their fondue and the Germans are big on bratwursts whereas the Belgians are famous for their chocolate and Italy for the two Ps; Pizza and Pasta.
-Who can forget French crepes or the Spanish paella and head over to the seaside of any of the Mediterranean countries and the array of available fresh seafood is mind boggling.
+The Swiss do their fondue, and the Germans are big on bratwursts whereas the Belgians are famous for their chocolate and Italy for the two Ps; Pizza and Pasta.
+Who can forget French crepes or the Spanish paella and head over to the seaside of any of the Mediterranean countries and the array of available fresh seafood is mind-boggling.

-But, there is one thing you’re likely to find common across Europe and that’s their love for cafes.
+But, there is one thing you’re likely to find common across Europe, and that’s their love for cafes.

 Cafes can be found by the sea in Spain or the small lanes of Amsterdam.
-There are tiny family run cafes on the smallest of the Greek Isles and nice big ones in something as central as Grand Place of Belgium.
+There are tiny family-run cafes on the smallest of the Greek Isles and nice big ones in something as central as Grand Place of Belgium.
 The cafe culture is something unique to most of Europe or if not that, then at least it’s most visible there.

 What makes cafes tick in Europe?